AdaLollA/HnB-Automation/1 - Lecture/Lecture Alexander/Lecture 3/ReadMe.md

 - a system that measures temperature and humidity communicates the results to a computer
 - send status alarm
 - fan schedule

+### Exercise: RFID Lock

+We divided the tasks for the RFID lock to work in parallel.